chpc-tech-eval/chpc24-scc-nationals/NWChem/README.md

 ### Use the hotfix/release-7-2-0 branch

 The `master` branch may not be well maintained.
-For that reason you should checkout to the `hotfix/release-7-2-0` branch:
+For that reason you should use the `hotfix/release-7-2-0` branch:
 ```bash
 $ cd nwchem
 $ git checkout hotfix/release-7-2-0
 ```

+Otherwise use the `master` branch

 Detailed instructions and explaination of building, compiling and installing NWChem can be found here ***https://nwchemgit.github.io/Compiling-NWChem.html.***